sporto/elm-tutorial/foundations/more_on_functions.md

 indexOf : String -> Array String -> Int
 ```

-This hypothetical function takes a string and array of strings and returns the index where the given string is in the array or -1 if not found.
+This hypothetical function takes a string and an array of strings and returns the index where the given string was found in the array or -1 if not found.

-But what if we have an array of integers instead.
-We won't be able to use this function.
-We can make this function __generic__ by using __type variables__ instead.
+But what if we instead have an array of integers?
+We wouldn't be able to use this function.
+However, we can make this function __generic__ by using __type variables__ instead of specific types of variables.

 ```elm
 indexOf : a -> Array a -> Int
 ```

-We replaced `String` with `a`.
-So the signature is now saying that this function takes any type and an array of that same type and returns an integer.
+By replacing `String` with `a`, the signature now says that `indexOf` takes a value of any type `a` and an array of that same type `a` and returns an integer.
 As long as the types match the compiler will be happy.
-You can call this function with a `String` or a `Int` and it will be work.
+You can call `indexOf` with a `String` and an array of `String`, or a `Int` and an array of `Int`, and it will work.

-In this way we can make function more generic.
+This way functions can be made more generic.
 You can have several __type variables__ as well:

 ```elm
 switch : ( a, b ) -> ( b, a )